manymoments/manymoments.github.io/_posts/2022-03-30-asynchronous-agreement-part-three-a-modern-version-of-ben-ors-protocol.markdown

 In this series of posts, we explore the marvelous world of consensus in the [Asynchronous model](https://decentralizedthoughts.github.io/2019-06-01-2019-5-31-models/).
 In this third post, we present a modern version of Ben-Or's classic [protocol](https://homepage.cs.uiowa.edu/~ghosh/BenOr.pdf) that is part of our new work on Asynchronous Agreement.
 In the [first post](https://decentralizedthoughts.github.io/2022-03-30-asynchronous-agreement-part-one-defining-the-problem/) we defined the problem and in the [second post](https://decentralizedthoughts.github.io/2022-03-30-asynchronous-agreement-part-two-ben-ors-protocol/) we presented Ben-Or's protocol.

-We first decompose Ben-Or's protocol into an outer protocol and an inner protocol (which we call *Graded Binding Crusader Agreement (GBCA)*).
+We decompose Ben-Or's protocol into an outer protocol and an inner protocol (which we call *Graded Binding Crusader Agreement (GBCA)*).
 This decomposition allows us to reason more modularly and easily about each part.
 In particular, we show how to carefully reason about an adaptive adversary, by forcing the adversary to ***bind*** to a certain value so that its future options are limited by the protocol.

 ## Graded Binding Crusader Agreement (GBCA)
 Graded Binding Crusader agreement is similar to other agreement problems in that each party has an input value, and must eventually decide on an output value.
-However, in addition to deciding on an output value, each party also decides on a $grade \in \{0,1,2\}$.
-Finally, while the input value is either 0 or 1, the output value can be either 0, or 1, or a special value $\bot$ with the following five properties:
+There are two differences: First, in addition to deciding on an output value, each party also decides on a $grade \in \{0,1,2\}$.
+Second, while the input value is either 0 or 1, the output value can be either 0, or 1, or a special value $\bot$.
+GBCA has the following five properties:

 * **Weak Agreement**: If two parties output values $x$ and $y$, then either $x=y$ or at least one of the values is $\bot$.
 * **Validity**: If all parties have the same input $x$, then all outputs will be with value $x$ and grade 2.